Have you ever met someone who made positivity look effortless?

 Healthline Resources

-What does it really mean to be positive?
+What does it really mean to be a more positive person?

-First, let me make this very clear.
-When I talk about being a positive person, I am not talking about…
+Unfortunately, there are some common misconceptions about what it means to live a positive life.
+Let me make this very clear: When I talk about being a positive person, I am not talking about…

-- Saying yes to everything.
+• Saying yes to everything.
 Positivity can bring good things into your life.
 But failing to set boundaries won’t bring anything but burnout.
+In fact, trying to be a people pleaser all the time is more likely to lead to resentment than positivity.

 Now that that’s cleared up, what exactly does it mean to be a positive person?